lindenhutchinson/task_notifier/README.md

 # task_emailer

-A little script I wrote so I could receive emails when my tasks have been updated on ontrack.
-It didn't natively have this feature, so I figured out how to access the api.
-Then I wrote a program to check for updates and email me if my tutors have marked any of my tasks off or replied to my messages.
+A little script so I can receive emails when my tasks have been updated on ontrack.
+Ontrack didn't natively have this feature, so I figured out how to access the api and I wrote this program to check for updates and email me if my tutors have marked any of my tasks off or replied to my messages.
-I run this on crontab on my raspberry pi
+I run this on crontab on a raspberry pi.

+If you don't want to mess around with selenium and just want to try out the script, you can easily pass in an auth_token from your browser, created after you login.
+You can find this by pressing F12 then going to the network tab.
+From here you should see some URLs that look like

+	https://ontrack.deakin.edu.au/api/projects?auth_token=AUTH TOKEN WILL BE HERE&include_inactive=true

+just paste that value into the Ontrack constructor and you'll skip the entire slow part of the script.

+I recommending calling get_projects() first so you have access to unit_id and proj_id which are required for most of the other functions.

 ## Password_Manager